EthanMcBloxxer/ethanmcbloxxer.github.io/published/luau-documentation.md

 ### Lighting

 Stores instances which change certain aspects of lighting and shading [(post-processing)](https://developer.roblox.com/en-us/articles/post-processing-effects).
 Sky instances change the sky when in this service, and [Effects](https://developer.roblox.com/en-us/api-reference/class/PostEffect) will apply changes.

+### ReplicatedStorage

+A container which instances will be replicated to the client.
+When the server moves an object to this service, it will also replicate across all clients.
+Scripts and LocalScripts will not execute here.
+Client modifications to children of this service will not be replicated to neither other clients or the server.

+This is the ideal location to store [RemoteEvents](https://developer.roblox.com/en-us/api-reference/class/RemoteEvent) and [RemoteFunctions](https://developer.roblox.com/en-us/api-reference/class/RemoteFunction).

+### ServerScriptService

+The service which contains all Scripts that will be executed on server creation.
+Prefer storing Scripts in this service opposed to workspace, as exploiters cannot read it.

+### ServerStorage

+An alternative to ReplicatedStorage which can only be read by the server.
+Store important data here, like player data or keys.

+### StarterGui

+All children of this service will get copied to every new player's PlayerGui.
+In order to create GUI, you must first make a `ScreenGui` instance, which acts as a container for all other GUI objects.
+Inside of LocalScripts here, do not refer to StarterGui as the container, but `game.Players.LocalPlayer:WaitForChild("PlayerGui")` should be used instead.

+### StarterPack

+Similar to StarterGui, all children (specifically [Tools](https://developer.roblox.com/en-us/articles/intro-to-player-tools)) will get copied to each player's Backpack.

+### StarterPlayer

+Allows modification of the player when created, like WalkSpeed and JumpPower.

+#### StarterPlayerScripts / StarterCharacterScripts

+An ideal location for LocalScripts.
+When referring to the player, use `game.Players.LocalPlayer`.
+StarterCharacterScripts should be used when the player's character is needed for the LocalScript to execute.

 ## Builtins